 Welcome!

 I work on macroeconomics and international trade.
-I am particularly interested in knowledge diffusion, firm dynamics and economic growth.
+I am particularly interested in studying firm dynamics in the growth and global settings.

 I am now an assistant professor at the Economics Department of Hong Kong University of Science and Technology (HKUST).
 I was a postdoc at Einaudi Institute for Economics and Finance (EIEF) in 2023-2024.